Raabi91/moonraker-telegram/docs/Installation.md

 https://api.telegram.org/bot<API-access-token>/getUpdates?offset=0
 ```

 2. Send a message to your bot in the Telegram application.
-The message text can be anything.
+The message text can be anything (if youre bot is in a groupe then send a comand like /state).
 Your chat history must include at least one message to get your chat ID.
 3. Refresh your browser.

 4. Identify the numerical chat ID by finding the id inside the chat JSON object.
 In the example below, the chat ID is 123456789.